TankEngine-ish/space_exploration_full_stack_app/README.md

 # Space Exploration Full Stack Application

-In this full-stack CRUD application the tools I've used are: node/express, MongoDB + Mongoose, nodemon, cors, react, morgan logger middleware, Jest, SuperTest library, Postman.
+In this full-stack CRUD application the tools I've used are: node/express, MongoDB + Mongoose, nodemon, cors, React, morgan logger middleware, Jest, SuperTest library, Postman.

 It's a continuation of my Exoplanets Parser in Express.